 “Be not afraid of greatness.
 Some are born great, some achieve greatness, and others have greatness thrust upon them.”

-These lines are from Twelfth Night, one of Shakespeare’s comedies, which features a subplot in which a narcissistic Puritan servant named is fooled by a fake letter from his mistress that confesses her deep love for him.
+These lines are from Twelfth Night, one of Shakespeare’s comedies, which features a subplot where a narcissistic Puritan servant is fooled by a fake letter from his mistress that confesses her deep love for him.
 Oddly, out of this silly and hilarious plotline come these infamous lines: “be not afraid of / greatness.
 Some are born great, some achieve / greatness, and some have greatness thrust upon / ’em” (2.5.131-3).

 As many of us know, Joss Whedon knows comedy, and he’s a huge Shakespeare fan.
 We would know this even if he hadn’t filmed a fabulous adaptation of Much Ado About Nothing at his house last year; he and his ’verse used to gather for Shakespeare readings, after all.
 Thus, maybe it’s not a surprise to see some Shakespeare in Buffy the Vampire Slayer.